AramCZdev/Ghostab/SECURITY.md

 ## Reporting a Vulnerability

-For Reporting a Vulnerability don't use Github Issues and instead contact me via [Email](mailto:aramcz@protonmail.com) or Github Vunerabilities
+For Reporting a Vulnerability don't use Github Issues and instead contact me via [Email](mailto:aramcz@protonmail.com) or Github Advisories

 ### Please include: